TL;DR

 FAQ

 - What if the table has 50+ columns?
-Ask AI to identify the 5 columns driving the decision, and write the digest only on those.
-Hide the rest in an appendix.
+Ask the model to identify the five columns driving the decision and write the digest only on those.
+Push the rest into an appendix.

 Related